 "Easier, more accurate coating and plating measurement with handheld units will help to improve quality checks wherever needed," concludes Bogart.
 "So, defects can be immediately detected and corrective action undertaken to minimise scrap and faulty end-products."

-For more information, contact Kett: call 800-438-5388; email support@kett.com; or visit www.kett.com.
+For more info, contact Kett Email: support@kett.com Visit: www.kett.com.